pme123/camundala/00-documentation/src/docs/specification.md

     * enumerations - like `InvoiceCategory`
     * objects - just other _Case Classes_
 * `invoiceDocument: FileRefInOut` in _Camunda 8_ only JSONs are allowed - so you need a File representation.
-* `enum InvoiceCategory..` this is how you define an enumeration. `..derives ConfiguredEnumCodec..` is for JSON marshalling.
+* `enum InvoiceCategory..` this is how you define an enumeration. `..derives CJsonEnumCodec..` is for JSON marshalling.
 * `` `Travel Expenses`, `` if you have names with spaces you need to use Back-Ticks.

 Checkout the Domain Description of @:source(camundala.examples.invoice.InvoiceReceipt).